Skip to main content

 Trademark Licensing

-Since it was established in 1982, NC State University’s Trademark Licensing office has focused on three primary duties:
+Since it was established by the Board of Trustees in 1982, NC State University’s trademark licensing program has focused on three primary duties.

 • Protect the trademarks, service marks, logos, symbols and indicia that belong to the University and that are associated with the values, purpose, and traditions of NC State.